Lost Cause of the Confederacy: Unimportance of slavery

 The movement that took The Lost Cause for its name had multiple origins, but its unifying contention was that slavery was not the primary cause of the Civil War and would have naturally perished.
 This narrative denies or minimizes the explanatory statements and constitutions published by the seceding states—for example, the wartime writings and speeches of CSA vice president Alexander Stephens and especially his Cornerstone Speech.
 Lost Cause historians instead favor the more moderate postwar views of Confederate leaders.

 Confederate president Jefferson Davis wrote about the place of the South's enslaved African Americans in his The Rise and Fall of the Confederate Government (1881):

-[The negroe soldiers'] servile instincts rendered them contented with their lot, and their patient toil blessed the land of their abode with unmeasured riches.
-Their strong local and personal attachment secured faithful service ...
+[The negro soldiers'] servile instincts rendered them contented with their lot, and their patient toil blessed the land of their abode with unmeasured riches.
+Their strong local and personal attachment secured faithful service [...]
 Never was there happier dependence of labor and capital on each other.
-The tempter came, like the serpent of Eden, and decoyed them with the magic word of "freedom" ...
+The tempter came, like the serpent of Eden, and decoyed them with the magic word of "freedom" [...]
 He put arms in their hands, and trained their humble but emotional natures to deeds of violence and bloodshed, and sent them out to devastate their benefactors.

 The Lost Cause narrative claims that it was merely a matter of time before the South would have given up slavery by its own choice and that it was the trouble-making abolitionists who manufactured disagreement between the regions.
 Enslaved African Americans were characterized as faithful and happy.

 The Lost Cause's assertion that any state had the right to secede was strongly denied in the North.
 Lost Cause arguments universally portray slavery as more benevolent than cruel.

-States Rights
+States' rights

 The Lost Cause argument stresses secession as a defense against a Northern threat to a Southern way of life and declares that this threat violated the states' rights guaranteed by the Constitution of the United States and its Tenth Amendment.

-Southern states argued against "states' rights" when it benefited them in the context of fugitive slave laws.
+Southern states argued against states' rights when it benefited them in the context of fugitive slave laws.
 For example, Texas challenged some northern states having the right to protect fugitive slaves, with the argument that this would make the institution null once a particular slave had crossed into a free state.
 The question was pivotal in the case of Dred Scott v.
 Sandford.